Nationals vs. Royals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- Jordan Lyles (0-8) will take the mound for the Royals, his 11th start of the season.
+- The Royals' Brady Singer (3-4) will make his 11th start of the season.

 |Opponent